 It just requires all ingredients to be placed in the right order and selecting the right cycle.
-All the work of mixing and baking is contained in a small box which is so impressive to watch.
+All the work of mixing and baking is contained in the bread pan which is so impressive to watch.

-Making banana walnut cake in a bread machine is simple.
+Making banana bread in a bread machine is simple.
 I use pureed bananas so that they mix well with other ingredients.
-You can use a hand blender or other blenders like Vitamix to puree the bananas or just mash them with a spoon.
+You can use an immersion hand blender or other high-speed blenders like Vitamix to puree the bananas or just mash them with a spoon.

-Once you have all ingredients, put the wet and dry ingredients in the right order as per bread machine manufacturer recommendations and start the cycle.
-Add chopped walnuts (or any other nut of your choice), just a minute or two before the baking phase starts.
+Once you have all ingredients, put the wet and dry ingredients in the right order as per the bread machine manufacturer's recommendations and start the cycle.
+Add chopped walnuts or pecans just a minute or two before the baking phase starts.

 This recipe uses milk, to make it vegan you could use plant-based milk like almond milk.